La Corona volcano in Lanzarote: a natural wonder not to be missed

 Lanzarote

 Would you like to visit one of the most impressive volcanoes in the Canary Islands?
-Then you must visit the volcano of La Corona, located in the north of Lanzarote, in the municipality of Haría.
-This volcano is responsible for the malpaís de la Corona, a landscape of petrified lava that extends all the way to the coast.
+Then you must visit La Corona volcano, located in the north of Lanzarote, in the municipality of Haría.
+This volcano is responsible for the malpaís de la Corona, a landscape of petrified lava that stretches all the way to the coast.

-In addition, inside the volcano are hidden the famous volcanic tubes, such as the Cueva de los Verdes and the Jameos del Agua, which are unique tourist attractions in the world.
-In this article, we are going to tell you everything you need to know about the volcano of La Corona: its history, its hiking route, its curiosities and tips for visiting it.
+In addition, hidden within the volcano are the famous volcanic tubes, such as the Cueva de los Verdes and the Jameos del Agua, which are unique tourist attractions in the world.
+In this article, we will tell you everything you need to know about La Corona volcano: its history, its hiking route, its curiosities, and tips for visiting it.
 Read on and get ready to discover a natural jewel of Lanzarote!

 The history of La Corona volcano

-La Corona volcano is one of the youngest volcanoes on Lanzarote, as it originated around 21,000 years ago, during the Quaternary period.
+La Corona volcano is one of the youngest volcanoes on Lanzarote, having formed approximately 21,000 years ago during the Quaternary period.

 Puesta de sol en Haría

-La Corona volcano has a height of 609 metres and a crater of about 300 metres in diameter, from where you can enjoy a panoramic view of the island and the Atlantic Ocean.
-Its name is due to the crown shape of its volcanic cone, which fits into the Guatifay platform, near the Famara cliffs.
+La Corona volcano rises to a height of 609 metres and features a crater approximately 300 metres in diameter.
+From the summit, visitors can enjoy stunning panoramic views of the island and the Atlantic Ocean.
+The volcano takes its name from the crown-like shape of its volcanic cone, which integrates seamlessly into the Guatifay platform, near the Famara cliffs.

 The hiking route to La Corona volcano

-One of the best ways to get to know La Corona volcano is to take a hiking route around its perimeter and crater.
-This is a circular route, about 3 kilometres long, which can be done in about an hour and a half.
+One of the best ways to explore La Corona volcano is by taking a hiking route around its perimeter and crater.
+This circular route is approximately 3 kilometres long and can be completed in about an hour and a half.

-The difficulty is low to moderate, although care must be taken with the slope and the risk of falling into the crater.
-The route begins and ends in the village of Ye, located at the foot of the volcano, where you can park your car at the chapel of San Francisco Javier.
-From there, take the road that goes south, surrounded by vineyards, until you reach the foot of the volcano.
+The difficulty level is low to moderate, though caution is advised due to the slope and the risk of falling into the crater.
+The route starts and ends in the village of Ye, situated at the foot of the volcano, where you can park your car near the chapel of San Francisco Javier.
+From there, follow the road heading south, surrounded by vineyards, until you reach the base of the volcano.

 Climb up the western slope, following the path marked with stone milestones, until you reach the edge of the crater.
-You can walk along the rim, enjoying the views, but with caution, as there is no protection.
-Descend down the eastern slope, along a steeper and rockier path, until you return to the starting point.
+You can walk along the rim and take in the stunning views, but proceed with caution, as there is no protective barrier.
+Descend via the eastern slope, along a steeper and rockier path, to return to your starting point.

 Curiosities of La Corona volcano

-La Corona volcano is not only a place of great scenic beauty, but also of great scientific and cultural interest.
-Here we tell you some of the curiosities hidden in this volcano:
+La Corona volcano is not only a place of stunning natural beauty but also one of significant scientific and cultural interest.
+Here are some fascinating facts about this remarkable volcano:

-La Corona volcano is the origin of the longest volcanic tubes in the world, which were formed when the lava cooled on the surface but continued to flow inside.
-These tubes are about 8 kilometres long, of which 1.5 kilometres are submerged under the sea, forming the Tunnel of Atlantis.
+La Corona volcano is the source of some of the longest volcanic tubes in the world.
+These tubes were formed when lava cooled on the surface while continuing to flow beneath.
+They extend for approximately 8 kilometres, with 1.5 kilometres submerged under the sea, forming the Tunnel of Atlantis.

 Cangrejo albino ciego jameos del agua

-In these tubes are the Cuevas de los Verdes and the Jameos del Agua, which are natural caves that have been fitted out for tourism, with lighting, music and art.
-In the Jameos del Agua, you can also observe an endemic species of blind and albino crab, called Munidopsis polymorpha, which only lives in this place.
+Within these tubes lie the Cueva de los Verdes and the Jameos del Agua, natural caves that have been adapted for tourism, featuring lighting, music, and artistic installations.
+In the Jameos del Agua, visitors can also observe an endemic species of blind and albino crab, Munidopsis polymorpha, which exists only in this unique location.

 Origin of unique natural spaces

-La Corona volcano is home to two different natural habitats: the sparse tabaibal and the subterranean ecosystem.
-The sparse tabaibal is a plant formation typical of arid areas, made up of succulent plants such as the sweet tabaiba, the cardón, the verode and the bejeque.
+La Corona volcano is home to two distinct natural habitats: the sparse tabaibal and the subterranean ecosystem.
+The sparse tabaibal is a type of plant formation typical of arid areas, consisting of succulent plants such as the sweet tabaiba, cardón, verode, and bejeque.

-The subterranean ecosystem is the one that develops in the volcanic tubes, where there is a great variety of species adapted to the darkness, humidity and scarcity of nutrients, such as fungi, bacteria, spiders, insects and crustaceans.
+The subterranean ecosystem develops within the volcanic tubes, hosting a wide variety of species adapted to the darkness, humidity, and lack of nutrients.
+These include fungi, bacteria, spiders, insects, and crustaceans.

 Tabaibal ralo en el volcán de la Corona

-The volcano of La Corona has been witness to the history and culture of Lanzarote.
-It is known that the majos, the ancient inhabitants of the island, took advantage of the fertility of the volcanic soil to grow cereals, fruit and vegetables.
-They also took refuge in the caves to escape attacks by pirates and conquerors.
+La Corona volcano has also borne witness to the history and culture of Lanzarote.
+The majos, the island’s ancient inhabitants, utilised the fertile volcanic soil to grow cereals, fruits, and vegetables.
+They also sought refuge in the caves to escape attacks from pirates and conquerors.

-In the 19th century, the cultivation of cochineal, an insect used to obtain a red dye, replaced vines and sugar, which went into crisis.
-Today, La Corona volcano is a tourist attraction that forms part of the Chinijo Archipelago Natural Park, which includes the smaller islands of Lanzarote, such as La Graciosa, Alegranza, Montaña Clara, Roque del Este and Roque del Oeste.
+In the 19th century, the cultivation of cochineal, an insect used to produce red dye, replaced traditional crops such as vines and sugar, which had declined.
+Today, La Corona volcano is a popular tourist destination and forms part of the Chinijo Archipelago Natural Park, which also includes Lanzarote’s smaller islands such as La Graciosa, Alegranza, Montaña Clara, Roque del Este, and Roque del Oeste.

 Tips for visiting the La Corona volcano

-If you decide to visit La Corona volcano, here are some tips to help you make the most of the experience.
+If you plan to visit La Corona volcano, here are some tips to help you make the most of your experience.

-The best time to go is between October and May, when temperatures are milder and there is less risk of rain.
-In summer, the heat can be stifling and the sun can burn your skin, so it is advisable to avoid the central hours of the day and to bring sun protection, a hat and water.
+The best time to visit is between October and May, when temperatures are milder and the risk of rain is lower.
+In summer, the heat can be intense, and the sun can burn your skin.
+It is advisable to avoid the central hours of the day and to bring sun protection, a hat, and plenty of water.

 ermita de San Francisco Javier

-To hike the La Corona volcano, you should wear comfortable shoes suitable for walking on volcanic terrain, which can be slippery and sharp.
-You should also bring warm clothing, as it can be cold and windy at the summit.
-Don't forget to bring a camera or mobile phone to capture the spectacular views of the volcano.
+When hiking the volcano, wear comfortable footwear suitable for volcanic terrain, as the ground can be slippery and sharp.
+Bring warm clothing, as it can be cold and windy at the summit.
+Don’t forget a camera or mobile phone to capture the stunning views of the volcano and its surroundings.

 Share the article if you liked it